mtlynch/mtlynch.io/content/posts/logpaste/index.md

 });
 </script>

-The code is pretty simple:
+The client-side code is less than 30 lines of HTML and JavaScript:

 ```html
 <div class="upload-form">